isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-vertebrates-or-invertebrates/index.md

 Lizards are able to camouflage and escape any predator.
 For example, the chameleon lizards are able to change color randomly to march the background and use this mechanism to escape the predator.

-The [venomous lizards use the poison to paralyze](https://pestpolicy.com/are
+The [venomous lizards use the poison to paralyze](https://pestpolicy.com/are-lizards-poisonous/)their prey before swallowing them.
-- lizards
-- poisonous/)their prey before swallowing them.
 The strong tail of predator lizards is used a weapon to grasp and knock down their prey or defend themselves in case of attack.

 Lizards often escape in case they notice dangers to hideouts that make predators difficult to reach them e. g. under the roof, in the thorn bushes or holes/cracks. **2.
 The lizard Habitat. ** Lizards are found everywhere in the world.
 They mostly live on the ground.
 Lizards do not make nests.
 You will spot some lizards in trees, marshy areas or riverbanks (Nile monitor and Asian Water monitor)

-Though lizards are ectothermic (cold blooded), you will find them in cold region as well as in arid and semi
-- arid areas e. g.
+Though lizards are ectothermic (cold blooded), you will find them in cold region as well as in arid and semi-arid areas e. g.
 Savannah monitor.
 Leopard geckos are crepuscular.

 Lizards such as marine iguanas dwell under the water though they often come to the shore to bask and lay eggs.
 Lizards, which dwell on trees, have short wide toes that are well adapted to climbing.